KTH/devops-course/contributions/presentation/week7/hugomal-oschel/README.md

 ## Title

-Understanding monitoring and its importance for DevOps
+ChatOps Bots for Monitoring and Incident Response in DevOps

 ## Names and KTH ID